Project Preparation Facility

 PPF funding:

-AEs receive funding in the form of grants, repayable grants or equity to undertake project preparation activities by themselves.
-As such, AEs organize the procurement and implementation process directly and are accountable for the oversight and reporting of the approved funding and activities.
-AEs who request up to USD 300,000 from GCF are eligible for the Simplified PPF Funding.
+AEs and PSAA applicants receive funding in the form of grants, repayable grants or equity to undertake project preparation activities.
+They are responsible for managing the grant implementation processes, including procurement of consultants, and are accountable for the oversight, use, and reporting of the approved funds and activities.

-In general, if a PPF results in a feasible project with income generation potential, the PPF amount financed by the GCF should be repayable at financial close of the funded activity.
-In principle, the PPF funding from the GCF should be repaid within the financial structure of the Funding Proposal, with terms and conditions to be determined at the Funding Proposal development and review process, prior to submission to the GCF Board.
-If an AE assigns a project supported by the GCF PPF to a third party without the consent from the GCF, the AE should repay the PPF funding to the GCF.
-This is not limited to private sector projects.
+In general, if PPF support results in a feasible project with potential for income generation, the PPF amount financed by the GCF should be repayable on terms and conditions to be determined at the Funding Proposal development and review stages.
+If an AE or PSAA applicant assigns a project supported by the PPF to a third party without prior approval of the GCF, the entity would repay the PPF funding to the GCF.

 PPF service: